memuller/benedict/php/wp-content/plugins/tweet-blender/readme.txt

 Follow [Tweet Blender on Twitter](http://twitter.com/tweetblender "@tweetblender")  to keep up to date on bug fixes and releases and join the conversation using [#tweetblender](http://search.twitter.com/search?q=%23tweetblender "#tweetblender") hashtag

 = Features =
-* NEW: Checkboxes on the archive page allowing to see archive for just some of the sources
+* Checkboxes on the archive page allowing to see archive for just some of the sources
 * Fully localizable!
 Russian translation available as of 3.3.6, more languages coming soon (please get in touch if you can help)
 * Ability to apply filtering to lists e.g. @tweetblender/testlist|plugin will pull all tweets from that list that contain word "plugin"
 * Ability to get Cache Manager addon ($) that allows to backup/restore cache and delete individual tweets